terra-quantum-public/tq42sdk/docs/source/CLI_Developer_Guide/Errors.md

 # Errors
 This page contains common errors you may encounter when using TQ42.
-If you need further assistance, please visit [TQ42 Help](https://help.terraquantum.io/).
+If you need further assistance, please visit the [documentation](https://docs.tq42.com/en/latest/) or [TQ42 Help](https://help.terraquantum.io/).

+## Authentication Expired
 `User Not Logged In: Authentication Required`

 You are not currently logged in.
 Please log in or authenticate to access this feature or command.